PedroDBFlores/moby-docker-an-introduction/7-i-like-volumes-better.md

 Let's try it out, let's create a volume and bind it to a container.

-`docker run -d -i -t --name busybox-with-container --mount source=my-volume,target=/vol busybox`
+`docker run -dit --rm --name busybox-with-container --mount source=my-volume,target=/vol busybox`

 If you run `docker inspect busybox-with-container` you will see it in the `mounts` section.